Public Health Studies

 What Can I Do with Public Health Studies?

-The Public Health Studies Concentration is designed to provide students a broad background in public health that can be explored across the curriculum.
+The Public Health Studies concentration is designed to provide students a broad background in public health that can be explored across the curriculum.
 We are interested in giving people tools to improve health and well-being through direct care, informing the public, education which is huge, people who want to shape policy and the future of humans on this planet.
 We invite scientists, poets, social thinkers, writers, pre-health and the computationally inclined, entrepreneurs, organizers and activists, historians, artists, physical trainers and athletes.
 Anyone who is interested in social well-being, health care delivery directly – as the context of the populations served is an important context, global affairs or international service of any kind - to consider the health capabilities and constraints in other countries or respond to disasters (Pakistan’s flooding, food limitations due to the war in Ukraine….etc.), and those who have a desire to prepare for a future we cannot yet even imagine.
 There is a place for you in public health.

 How Do I Declare the Concentration?